sharetribe/flex-docs/src/docs/operator-guides-branding/marketplace-images-definitions-and-explanations/index.md

 updated: 2023-04-19
 category: operator-guides-branding
 ingress:
-  Explanation for the different images needed when setting up your marketplace.
-published: true
----

 Several images are necessary for your marketplace’s branding and overall presentation to users and visitors.
 These include your marketplace logo, favicon, app icon, background image for login pages, and social media image.
 In this article, we describe the images that can be used and altered from Console.
+published: true
+---

 ## Marketplace Logo